mattloose/RUscripts/README.md

 Note - you can specify a different port value if you wish.

-Then from another command window execute the examply.py script
+Then from another command window execute the examply.py script (note this is supplied by the ONT API)

     C:\path\to\RUscripts\ReadUntil>python example.py